Bewdley Bridge

 Bewdley Bridge is a three-span masonry arch bridge over the River Severn at Bewdley, Worcestershire, designed by civil engineer Thomas Telford.
 The two side spans are each 52 ft, with the central span 60 ft.
 The central arch rises 18 ft.
 Smaller flood arches on the bank bridge the towpath.
 The bridge is 27 ft wide.

 History

 There has been a bridge at this location since 1447, each being destroyed and replaced.
 Severe flooding in 1795 destroyed the previous bridge.
 That bridge comprised five pointed stone arches.
 A stone gatehouse on one pier had been replaced with a stone cottage by the time of a 1781 print.
 One of the arches had also been damaged by the Royalists in 1644 and rebuilt in timber.

-Parts of a fifteenth-century bridge were rediscovered in 2004 during excavations for new flood defences.
+Parts of the 15th-century bridge were rediscovered in 2004 during excavations for new flood defences.